Henry IV, Part 2: Adaptations

 There have been three BBC television films of Henry IV, Part 2.
 In the 1960 mini-series An Age of Kings, Tom Fleming starred as Henry IV, with Robert Hardy as Prince Hal and Frank Pettingell as Falstaff.
 The 1979 BBC Television Shakespeare version starred Jon Finch as Henry IV, David Gwillim as Prince Hal and Anthony Quayle as Falstaff.
 In the 2012 series The Hollow Crown, Henry IV, Part I and Part II were directed by Richard Eyre and starred Jeremy Irons as Henry IV, Tom Hiddleston as Prince Hal and Simon Russell Beale as Falstaff.

 Orson Welles' Chimes at Midnight (1965) compiles the two Henry IV plays into a single, condensed storyline, while adding a handful of scenes from Henry V and dialogue from Richard II and The Merry Wives of Windsor.
 The film stars Welles himself as Falstaff, John Gielgud as King Henry, Keith Baxter as Hal, Margaret Rutherford as Mistress Quickly and Norman Rodway as Hotspur.

 BBC Television's 1995 Henry IV also combines the two Parts into one adaptation.
 Ronald Pickup played the King, David Calder Falstaff, and Jonathan Firth Hal.

 Gus Van Sant's 1991 film My Own Private Idaho is loosely based on both parts of Henry IV.

 The one-man hip-hop musical Clay is loosely based on Henry IV.

 In 2015, the Michigan Shakespeare Festival produced an award-winning combined production, directed and adapted by Janice L. Blixt of the two plays, focusing on the relationship between Henry IV and Prince Hal.

+In spring 2024, Robert Icke adapted and directed the play (along with Henry IV, Part I) into a new version called Player Kings which starred Ian McKellen as John Falstaff, Toheeb Jimoh as Hal and Richard Coyle as King Henry IV.
+The production ran at the Noël Coward Theatre, in London's West End before going on a UK tour.

 Pop culture

 The Ultimate Edition of Monty Python and the Holy Grail features subtitles correlating scenes in the film to lines from the play.

-A line from the play, "Uneasy lies the head that wears a crown", is frequently quoted (and misquoted, as "Heavy is the head that wears the crown").
-It appears in the opening frame of the movie The Queen.
+The king's opening soliloquy of Act III, scene 1 concludes with the line, "Uneasy lies the head that wears a crown", which is frequently quoted (and misquoted, as "Heavy is the head that wears the crown").
+It appears in the opening frame of the movie The Queen..

+It also appears in the movie The Departed where Jack Nicholson's character references the misquoted version, saying "Heavy lies the crown...sort of thing."

+In Spider-Man: Far From Home, Nick Fury quotes Henry IV, Part 2 while handing Peter Parker the glasses the late Tony Stark wanted him to have.
+"Uneasy lies the head that wears the crown.
+Stark said you wouldn't get that cause it's not a Star Wars reference."
+It reinforces the film's theme of Peter feeling like he's standing in the shadow of Tony Stark's legacy and feeling unable to live up to it.